Camping in Olympic National Park is one of the best ways to explore this absolutely incredibly yet often overlooked outdoor wonderland.

-Located smackdab in the middle of an old growth forest, Heart O’the Hills is a popular Olympic National Park campground for families.
+Located smack dab in the middle of an old growth forest, Heart O’the Hills is a popular Olympic National Park campground for family camping.
 Kids love the fun summer ranger programs.
 The campground is just a few miles from Port Angeles, making it one of the most easily accessible in the park.
 But the real draw of Heart O’the Hills is its close proximity to Hurricane Ridge.
 The breathtaking destination is located a short 14-mile drive uphill.

 The campground is open year round.
 However, the area receives heavy snow in the winters, making it walk-in only while snow is on the ground.
-It contains 105 non-reservable spots and is RV friendly (up to 35 feet for some spots).
+It contains 105 non-reservable spots and is RV friendly (up to 35 feet in some campsites).
 Flush toilets, running water, and an RV dump station are available.

 Learn more about Heart O’the Hills Campground.

 Tucked away in the country’s most famous rainforest, Hoh Campground is a very central jumping off point for many Olympic National Park attractions.
 Camp here for easy access to popular hiking trails like Mount Olympus, Hoh River Trail, and Hall of Mosses.
-As one of the wettest locations in America, campers should make sure to adequately repair for rain, even in the middle of summer.
+As one of the wettest locations in America, campers should adequately prepare for rain, even in the middle of summer.

 The campground is open year round.
 It contains 88 non-reservable spots and is RV friendly (up to 21 feet).
 Flush toilets, running water, and an RV dump station are available.